khelz424/Financial-Project/README.md

 VISUAL 1: Summary Report

 This visual presents a summary of the cost of goods sold, gross sales, and profit for each country overall and based off the different products.

+VISUAL 1.1: Sum Of COGS By Country

+This visual provides a summary of the sum of cost of goods sold per country.

+VISUAL 1.2: Sum Of Gross Sales, and Sum Of Profit By Country

+This visual provides information about the comparison between the gross sales and profit per country.

 Snapshot Of Visual:

 ![Screenshot (19)](https://github.com/khelz424/Financial-Project/assets/141655852/a32c5771-f159-487f-b3a3-5caaa2707fd2)

+SLICER 1: Year,Quarter,Month

+I included a slicer where a user will be able to filter the visuals based off the Year,Quarter, and month.

+SLICER 2: Product

+I included a second slicer to enable a user to filter the visuals based off the product they are interested in.

+Overall, this visual will allow users to understand the overall performance of the sales and costs that each country achieved during 2013 and 2014.